hnky/amls-pytorch/README.md

-# Azure Machine Learning - Transfer Learning with PyTorch
+# Build and deploy PyTorch models with Azure Machine Learning